fetchai/agents-aea/docs/weather-skills.md

-The AEA weather skills demonstrate an interaction between two AEAs; one as the provider of weather data (the weather station), the other as the seller of weather data (the weather client).
+The AEA weather skills demonstrate an interaction between two AEAs.

+* The provider of weather data (the weather station).
+* The seller of weather data (the weather client).

 ## Prerequisites